Dicta Boelcke: The author

 Oswald Boelcke was one of the first German pilots successful in air-to-air combat.
 During mid-May 1915, he began to fly one of the original fighter aircraft equipped with a synchronized gun.
 As he began to shoot down opposing French and British airplanes, he became one of the first German fighter aces.
 Often flying with Max Immelmann, Boelcke gained experience in the new realm of aerial combat as he discovered the utility of having a wingman, of massing fighter planes for increased fighting power, and of flying loose formations allowing individual pilots tactical independence.
 Based on his successful combat experiences, he used his training as a professional soldier and his powers as an analytic thinker to design tactics for the use of aircraft in battle.

 During this period of pioneering aerial warfare, the British Royal Flying Corps air effort could be summed up by "Attack everything".
 The French Aeronautique Militaire was concentrating its efforts on building up its bomber force.
 Boelcke tried to interest Immelmann in devising a tactical doctrine for fighters, to no avail.
-In mid-1916, Boelcke codified his tactics in the Dicta Boelcke, which was the world's first tactical manual for an air force.
+In mid-1916, Boelcke codified his tactics in the Dicta Boelcke, which was the world's first tactical aerial combat manual for an air force.

 During early 1916, Boelcke wrote a brochure entitled "Experiences of Air Fighting", giving tips for attacking any one of three types of opposing aircraft.
 This was not unique; a few other fliers in the war were sharing such combat tips with one another on a personal level.

 After Immelmann's death, Boelcke was withdrawn from combat on 27 June 1916, while he was the war's leading ace, and assigned to Fliegertruppe (Flying Troops) headquarters.
 His reassignment was in line with the German military doctrine of Auftragstaktik, or order tactics: The belief that the junior officer on the battlefield best knows the tactics needed there.
-As part of his staff duties revamping the Fliegertruppe into the Luftstreitkräfte (Air Force) in early October 1916, Boelcke wrote the Dicta, which was then distributed throughout the Luftstreitkräfte as the world's first tactical manual.
+As part of his staff duties revamping the Fliegertruppe into the Luftstreitkräfte (Air Force) in early October 1916, Boelcke wrote the Dicta, which was then distributed throughout the Luftstreitkräfte as the world's first tactical air combat manual.
 It was two years before the British and French followed suit in 1918.
-Spurred by the example of the Dicta, many of the world's military air forces would eventually develop their own tactical manuals, codified as tactics, techniques, and procedures.
+Spurred by the example of the Dicta, many of the world's military air forces eventually developed their own tactical manuals, codified as tactics, techniques, and procedures.